GiacomoPope/Castryck-Decru-SageMath/README.md

 ## Baby Example

-SageMath is significantly slower than Magma for Hyperelliptic computations, and so running the attack on SIKE parameters is still slow.
-To show the attack working we include `baby_SIDH.sage` which has a smaller prime $p = 2^{33}\*3^{19} - 1$.
+During development of the code, we created a weaker parameter set `SIKEp64` with $p = 2^{33}\*3^{19} - 1$.
+This has the benefit of helping debug our implementation while also giving instant gratification of seeing an attack in real time.

 Running `sage baby_SIDH.sage` on a laptop recovers Bob's private key in less than one minute.

 ## Performance

 There is a SageMath performance issue with the group law for the Jacobian of a hyperelliptic curve.
 When testing equality, the code invokes `GF(p^k)(...)` for all coefficients.
-The constructor of the Finite Field includes a primality test for ever call, which for larger primes is incredibly expensive.
+The constructor of the Finite Field includes a primality test for every call, which for larger primes is incredibly expensive.

 Rémy managed to avoid this by patching SageMath itself, modifying `sage.categories.fields` so that the vector space is cached: